 Real estate rentals are another one of my favorite alternative retirement investment strategies.
 Real estate rental properties provide income when structured correctly and bought at low valuations.

-Plus, real estate rental properties can be bought with leverage, a particular bonus during periods of low interest rates.
+Real estate rental properties can be bought with leverage also, a particular bonus during periods of low interest rates.

 Like all the alternative retirement income strategies here, considering market cycles before purchasing real estate can significantly enhance both income and wealth building opportunities.

-Real estate rentals are just another income generating asset that can lead to capital gains when bought during periods of low valuations.
-This makes them a solid alternative retirement investment strategy.
+Real estate rentals are another income generating asset that can lead to capital gains when bought during periods of low valuations or unusual circumstances.
+This can make them a solid alternative retirement investment strategy.

 Online Lending for Startups

-Online startup lending has become a popular investment.
-I have personally not invested in this space.
-I tend to like investment strategies that have been through at least one economic downturn before investing in them.
+Online startup lending has become a popular investment in recent years; I have personally not invested in this space.

-Angel investing is yet another alternative retirement investment strategy.
+Angel investing is yet another alternative retirement investment strategy in which many retires participate.
 Local angel investing can make sense for: